-The October 15 referendum was relatively peaceful.
-Results, released October 25, were 78.6% in favor and 21.4% against, nationwide.
+In the relatively peaceful October 15 referendum, 78.6% in favor and 21.4% against, nationwide.
 The Sunni provinces of Anbar and Salahuddin had a 97% and 82% "no" vote, respectively.
 Mostly Sunni Nineveh province voted 55% "no," and Diyala, believed mostly Sunni, had a 51% "yes" vote.
 The draft passed because only two provinces, not three, voted "no" by a 2/3 majority.
 The Administration praised the vote as evidence that Sunnis support the political process.
+The special amendment process has not formally begun, to date, and might not until September 2006, according to observers.
+The Sunnis apparently are not pressing the amendment process because they fear that the Shiites will not agree to major amendments, and the Sunnis do not want to force a confrontation.